MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/single-page-application-azure-login-button-sdk-msal.md

 ## 2. Keep values for environment variables

 **Set aside a place to copy values** from the Azure portal.
 The values are necessary to connect to Azure resources.
-The value will eventually be moved to the `.env` file for the React app.
+Values will eventually be moved to the `.env` file for the React app.

 Environment variable for Login button: